Quality Management Program and Resources

 The Chronic Condition/Disease Management Program aims to identify and assist members in patient centered management of specific chronic medical conditions.
 This includes improving member knowledge, self-management skills and awareness of poor health habits that impact their chronic condition(s).
 Members gain improved quality of life and it promotes appropriate use of services.

 A structured chronic condition/disease management program is available for Medi-Cal members who have one of the following chronic conditions: asthma, diabetes or heart failure.
 CHWP sends an introductory mailing to all targeted members and health plan physicians announcing the program and informing members they will receive a phone call.
 Once contact is made, the program is explained to members and a health assessment is initiated to identify clinical risk, education needs and to assign the member to the appropriate health coach.
 The health coach will complete an assessment and develop an individualized care plan based on the member’s or caregiver’s knowledge of their condition, lifestyle behaviors, and readiness to change.

-To refer a member to the program, use the Care Management Referral Form referenced under Referrals in the Case Management section of this update.
+To refer a member to the program, use the Care Management Referral Form on CHWP site under Provider Resources > Manuals, Forms and Resources > Forms.
 Members may self-refer to the program or opt out at any time.